amelie-fri/munch-api/README.md

 `http://localhost:5000/N/<parentfilename.xml>`

 ### Prerequisites
-Docker necessary in order to use this project.
-Docker is available from: https://www.docker.com/get-started
+The installation of Docker is necessary for this project.
+Docker is available here: https://www.docker.com/get-started

-Python version 3.6 or above is needed and available from:
+Python version 3.6 or above is needed and available here:
 https://www.python.org/downloads/
 The Python Package Index (PyPI) is included by default in python version 3.4 and above.
-execute the following command in the command line to install the additional Python libraries needed for the project:
+Execute the following command in the command line to install the additional Python libraries needed for the project:
 `pip install -r requirements.txt`

 ### Preparing the data